Maxim-Lanskoy/SRM/README.md

 ## 💡 Tips

 - **Process Names**: If you don't specify a process name using `--name`, SRM will use the executable's name by default.
+- **Process Statuses**: SRM keeps track of each process's status (`running`, `stopped`, `error`), allowing you to monitor and debug processes effectively.
+- **Viewing Logs for Failed Processes**: You can view logs for processes that failed to start to help debug issues.
 - **Log Rotation**: SRM automatically rotates logs when they exceed 5 MB to prevent log files from becoming too large.
 - **Auto-Restart**: Use the `--restart` flag when starting a process to have SRM automatically restart it if it crashes.
 Ensure the monitoring service is running with `srm monitor`.
 - **Aliases**: Use `srm ls` as a shortcut for `srm list`.

+---

+This updated README reflects the latest changes and functionality of SRM.
+It includes:

+- **New Features:**
+  - Ability to stop all processes using `srm stop --all`.
+  - Processes retain their status (`running`, `stopped`, `error`), even if they fail to start.
+  - Ability to view logs for failed processes to debug issues.
+- **Removed References to Background Monitoring with `nohup`:**
+  - The background monitoring feature will be implemented in a future release.
+  - For now, the `srm monitor` command needs to run in an open terminal window.
+- **Updated Usage Examples:**
+  - Demonstrates how to use new flags and options, such as stopping all processes.
+- **Updated Tips Section:**
+  - Provides information on process statuses and viewing logs for failed processes.